Semigroups for One-Dimensional Schr\"odinger Operators with Multiplicative Gaussian Noise: Proof of Theorem

 where $Y_n$ is a reflected Brownian motion on $(0,n)$.
 Arguing as in the previous section, it suffices to prove that $K_n(t)\to K(t)$ in operator norm and $ H_n\to H$ in the sense of eigenvalues and eigenfunctions.

 We begin with the semigroup convergence.
-We first note that the quantity $\|K_n(t)- K(t)\|_{\mr{op}}$ is ambiguous, since $K_n(t)$ and $ K(t)$ do not act on the same space.
+We first note that $\|K_n(t)- K(t)\|_{\mr{op}}$ is ambiguous, since $K_n(t)$ and $ K(t)$ do not act on the same space.
 However, by using an argument similar to \eqref{Equation: Reflected Motion 1}, we can extend the kernel $K_n(t)$ to $(0,\infty)^2$ by defining

 where $\tau_{[n,\infty)}$ is the first hitting time of $[n,\infty)$.
 This transformation does not affect the eigenvalues, and the eigenfunctions are similarly extended from functions on $(0,n)$ vanishing on the boundary to functions on $(0,\infty)$ that are supported on $(0,n)$.
-We have that
+One has

 where

 Thus it suffices to prove that

 Since $X^{x,x}_{2t}$ is almost surely continuous, hence bounded, the result is a straightforward application of monotone convergence (both with $\mbf E^{x,x}$ and the $\dd x$ integral).